Mohansaina/businesshelp/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## Support

-For support, please open an issue on this repository or contact the development team.
+For support, please open an issue on this repository.